xkeshav/color-collector/README.md

 - if you have [todo-tree extension](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree) enabled in your vs code then my extension will likely to fail, reason unknown so far, [issue raised here for the same](https://github.com/Gruntfuggly/todo-tree/issues/732)

-- if you found any defect, kindly raise new defect [here](https://github.com/xkeshav/color-collector/issues/new)
+- if you found any issue, kindly raise  [here](https://github.com/xkeshav/color-collector/issues/)